hizliemre/redisworkcore/README.md

 ### A simple usage with Microsoft.Extensions.DependencyInjection

+You can use redisworkcore with microsoft ioc container like below.

     var services = new ServiceCollection();
     services.AddRedisContext<SimpleContext>(o => o.HostAndPort = "localhost:6379");
     var provider = services.BuildServiceProvider();